-As of April 2019, all large UK registered companies will be required to report on their energy consumption, GHG emissions and energy intensity within their annual report, according to a Government’s response to the recent Streamlined Energy and Carbon Reporting (SECR) consultation.
+As of April 2019, all large UK registered companies are required to report on their energy consumption, GHG emissions, and energy intensity within their annual report, according to a Government’s response to the recent Streamlined Energy and Carbon Reporting (SECR) consultation.

-The SECR scheme is due to replace the Carbon Reduction Commitment (CRC) scheme, simplifying reporting requirements and drawing in an additional 8,000 businesses into mandatory carbon reporting.
+The SECR scheme has replaced the Carbon Reduction Commitment (CRC) scheme, simplifying reporting requirements and drawing in an additional 8,000 businesses into mandatory carbon reporting.
 SECR is expected to apply to all ‘large companies’, registered in the UK, similar to the qualification criteria of the Energy Savings Opportunity Scheme (ESOS).
 This means 10,700 companies will be reporting energy and emissions in their annual reports for the first time.

 The proposed SECR scheme, will ensure that energy use and carbon emissions will be visible to company boards and investors, and an energy intensity metric (such as kWh per unit of production) will help put usage into context for organisations.
 Energy and carbon intensity metrics are already used by many Anthesis clients at a board level to understand productivity, efficiency and market risk.

 The proposal for inclusion of energy and carbon information in annual reports is in line with The Financial Stability Board’s Taskforce on Climate-related Financial Disclosures (TCFD).
 The SECR legislation will begin in parallel with the proposed increase in Climate Change Levy (CCL), ensuring that a financial incentive to reduce energy consumption remains.

 The Government have tried to keep eligibility in line with ESOS regulations for simplicity, however organisations should be cautious as unlike ESOS, SECR eligibility does not require a company to meet the minimum requirement of 250 employees if they meet the two remaining eligibility criteria.

 Very low energy users who can confirm they used 40,000kWh or less in the 12 month period are not required to disclose SECR information